“What I really only want to say that we may love a place and still be a danger to it.”

 The trouble was the familiar one: too much power, too little knowledge.
 The fault was mine.”2

-Through his actions, Mr. Berry made an enduring scar upon the ground he loved.3 It was his fault, no one else’s — the product of “too little knowledge”, too little wisdom.
-His love impelled him to act for his land; to improve it, to put it to good use.
+Through his actions, Mr. Berry made an enduring scar upon the ground he loved.3 It was his fault, no one else’s, the product of “too little knowledge” and too little wisdom.
+His love impelled him to act for his land: to improve it, to put it to good use.
 But it was this very love that caused a lasting and painful scar.
-If Mr. Berry, the foremost Wise Agrarian, became guilty of such a tragedy, how much more do we need to be attuned to the very real potential of danger each and every time we dig into the skin of the land we live upon or make a change to the fabric of the community we live within.
+If Mr. Berry, the foremost Wise Agrarian, became guilty of such a tragedy, how much more do we need to be attuned to the very real potential for danger every time we dig into the surface of the land we live upon or make a change to the fabric of the community we live within.

 It is thus incumbent upon us to consider how we can avoid such a tragic fate.
 Unlike most of us, Mr. Berry was wise enough to seek outside and expert advice before undertaking his project.
 But even that was insufficient.
-The idiosyncrasies and particularities of any place — its geology, geomorphology, social history, climate, and ecology — are far too great and complex for any group of experts to fully search out and know, let alone completely understand.
-Its place-bound facts and figures would fill library’s worth of books, and hidden deep within this literature may be a seemingly insignificant factor that will confound our best laid plans — as which happened to Mr. Berry and his pond.
-Emergent effects and “unknown unknowns” seem to always rear their ugly heads no matter how many precautions we put in place.
+The idiosyncrasies and particularities of any place — its geology, geomorphology, social history, climate, and ecology — are far too great and complex for any group of experts to fully know, let alone completely understand.
+Its place-related facts and figures would fill library’s worth of books, and hidden deep within this literature may be a seemingly insignificant factor that will confound our best laid plans, as which happened to Mr. Berry and his pond.
+Emergent effects and “unknown unknowns” regularly rear their ugly heads no matter how many precautions we put in place.
 Profound humility is thus in order.
-A degree of ignorance, of stepping out into the ecological, social, and geophysical darkness, will always remain whenever we act upon our place.
-And in the darkness, there is danger — the danger of unintended harm.
+A degree of ignorance — of stepping out into the ecological, social, and geophysical darkness — will always remain whenever we act upon our place.
+And in the darkness, there is danger; the danger of unintended harm.
 Only the humble and the wise should tread out into it.

-To fully and competently care for our place requires perfect knowledge and wisdom — an utter impossibility for created beings in light of our fundamental and irrevocable limitations.
-But that perfect understanding is impossible does not mean that the pursuit of wisdom and knowledge is a vain and pointless endeavour.
+To fully and competently care for our place requires perfect knowledge and wisdom which is an utter impossibility for us in light of our fundamental and irrevocable limitations.
+But just because perfect understanding is impossible does not mean that the pursuit of wisdom and knowledge is a vain and pointless endeavour.
 Far from it.
 Though possessing wisdom does not guarantee that we will act in a way which is good to the land, it dramatically raises the odds that our actions will cohere with the realities and needs of our place.
 And with each sage, expert, and book duly consulted, the odds rise further.

-However, most of us, if we care to admit it, are not as prudent as Mr. Berry was when he built his pond.
+Most of us, if we care to admit it, are not as prudent as Mr. Berry was when he built his pond.
 We do not earnestly seek out expert advice before we act.
-We are too susceptible to the virulent strain of prideful individualism that our modern western culture is chronically infected with.
-We think that we know best — and we act accordingly.
-We kid ourselves that because our intentions are good, because we love and want the best for our places, that we will only do them good.
+We are chronically susceptible to the virulent strain of prideful individualism that our modern western culture is infected with.
+We think that we know best — and act accordingly.
+We kid ourselves that because our intentions are good that we will only do our places good.
 We forget that without wisdom, love can be deadly.
 We forget that wise is the man who seeks much counsel.4

 Cultivating rich wisdom and seeking varied counsel requires time.
 Impatience, like individualism, appears to be another disease which we moderns are highly susceptible to.
-And it is our impatience that most often spells disaster for our places.
+And impatience spells disaster for our places.
 When we observe that something is wrong, or that something could be improved, we want to fix it now.
 Love is impatient in the presence of its beloved’s suffering.
+Partly, this is good.
 But in our haste, we forget Mr. Stegner’s words that we may be a danger to our beloved land, and we all too readily jettison the need to acquire wisdom.
-Thus, in our haste, we act imprudently and tragically, may cause more harm than good.
+Thus, in our haste, we act imprudently and tragically may cause more harm than good.

-Though there are plenty of times where immediate action is warranted — to stop an acute source of pollution, to rescue an imperilled creature, to extinguish a fire (sometimes)5 — at other times, the most expedient and loving thing we can do to our place is to stop and wait, watch and learn.
-We need to let our knowledge of our place be well marinated in the juices of wisdom, time, and experience.
+Though there are plenty of times where immediate action is warranted — to stop an acute source of pollution, to rescue an imperilled creature, to extinguish a fire (sometimes)5 — at other times the most expedient and loving thing we can do to our place is to stop and wait, watch and learn; letting our knowledge of our place mature through wisdom, time, and experience.
 Only then should we act in any significant manner.

 When Paul Kingsnorth bought the land he now lives on in rural Ireland, he wisely resisted the urge to immediately act.6 Instead, he did the most prudent thing possible: he walked, watched, and noted.
-He did this repeatedly for months on end, and only then did he begin to grasp what it was his land needed and how it might respond to his plans.
-He understood that only after taking this long apprenticeship of observation could he then act and be a blessing to his land.
+He did this repeatedly for months on end, and only then did he begin to grasp what his land needed and how it might respond to his plans.
+He understood that only after taking this long apprenticeship of observation could he act and be a blessing to his land.
 He needed to know it at a deep and intimate level before he could care for it — for to care for something rightly, we need to know it deeply as well as love it intensely.
-Mr. Kingsnorth humbly understood that without this apprenticeship the chances were that he would be a malign and not a convivial presence to the land he had the responsibility to steward.
 It was a thoroughly wise course of (in)action that he took.

-Like Mr. Kingsnorth’s land, what your place may need at the moment is for you to resist acting and start learning as a patient, observant student.
+What your place may need at the moment most is for you to resist acting and start learning as a patient, observant student.
 A student who will, in time, mature into a master who is able to instinctively work along the grain of his or her place, and not against it.

 What, then, is there for us to do?
-An inappropriate response to Mr. Stegner’s wisdom would be to abstain from acting upon our places out of a paralysing fear.
+An inappropriate response to Mr. Stegner’s wisdom would be to completely abstain from acting upon our places out of a paralysing fear.
 As members of a particular place, we are called to be its stewards and faithful residents for its good.
 This will often require us to act, especially when we are confronted with things in need of healing or protection.
-To refrain from acting is to renege on our duty like the unfaithful servant in the Parable of the Talents.
-Though every action is a risk, if it is undertaken in a wise, loving, and patient manner we will have done our loving duty.
+To refrain from acting is to renege on our duty.
+Though every action is a risk, if it is undertaken in a wise, loving, and patient manner we will have fulfilled our loving responsibility.

 Even if we get things wrong (and we will, for the law of unintended consequences is indeed a law), we should not fear acting.
 Our places are forgiving to those who seek to be a blessing but who make inevitable small-scale errors.
-Through the workings of time, nature will often heal and cover over our mistakes, as it did for Mr. Berry’s failed pond.
-Moreover, the members of a generous and convivial community abound in compassion and forgiveness to those who try their utmost for good but are hampered by unintended consequences, unforeseen circumstances, or things they did not or could not know.
+Through the workings of time, nature will often heal and cover over our mistakes as it did for Mr. Berry’s failed pond.
+Moreover, the members of a generous and convivial community abound in compassion and forgiveness to those who try their utmost for good but are hampered by unintended consequences and unforeseen circumstances.

 This essay is free, but any tips given (or paid subscriptions) support my work, help me to write more pieces, and are greatly received by this young writer.
 If just 10% of my readers tipped $/£1 this essay would pay for itself in the amount of time that has gone into it.